 TPS is a program for people already living in the United States.
 It is also temporary, meaning holders are not given a pathway to permanent status or citizenship.

-Refugee resettlement allows people forced to flee their own country to rebuild their lives in the U.S., with many eventually becoming citizens.
-Fewer than one percent of refugees across the globe have a chance to resettle in the U.S. or another welcoming country.
+Refugee resettlement helps those outside the U.S. who had to flee their countries due to persecution by allowing them to rebuild their lives in the U.S., with a pathway to and eventually citizenship.
+Yet, fewer than one percent of refugees across the globe have a chance to resettle.

-The Biden Administration has taken steps to rebuild the refugee resettlement program after years of attacks by the previous administration, including by setting an ambitious admissions goal of 125,000 for fiscal year 2023.
+The Biden administration had taken steps to rebuild the refugee resettlement program after its decimation during the first Trump administration, including by setting an ambitious admissions goal of 125,000 for fiscal year 2025; however, the second Trump administration indefinitely paused all new refugee admissions on his first day in office.

 Learn more about refugee resettlement.